visgl/luma.gl/docs/api-guide/README.md

 The luma.gl API is designed to expose the capabilities of the GPU and shader programming to web applications.

-Naturally, core responsibilities for any GPU library:
+Core responsibilities for any GPU library are:

-- GPU resource management (create and destroy GPU resources like Buffers, Textures etc)
+- GPU resource management (create and destroy Buffers, Textures etc)
-- GPU Bindings (making attribute buffers, uniform buffers, textures, samplers etc available to GPU shaders.
+- GPU binding management (make attribute buffers, uniforms, textures, samplers available to GPU shaders).
 - Shader execution (draw, compute)

+Together with features like:

 - Shader composition
 - Cross platform support: backwards compatibility with WebGL 2 (WebGL on a "best effort" basis).